open-csr/open-csr.github.io/docs/data.md

  -->

-Here is an example of the *test* data (the last two items are hidden):
+Here is an example of the *test* data (the answers are hidden for the shared task):

 ```json
 {